 Densities Recommendations

-Medium to High (160- The building is a well conserved centrally
+Medium to low (160-100dph) The building is a well conserved centrally located

-300dph) new buildings located raised stoep.
-The building is
+new buildings suggested raised stoep.
+The building is recommended for

-suggested maximum scale recommended for conservation and views and
+maximum scale is 4-6 and a conservation and views and vistas towards this

-is 6-8 and a minimum of 2 vistas towards this site should remain open for
+minimum of 2 storeys site should remain open for maximum visibility.

-storeys maximum visibility.
-Within the immediate
+Within the immediate surroundings of the site

-surroundings of the site there are mostly single
+there are mostly single storey dwellings and an

-storey dwellings and an effort should be made
+effort should be made to maintain the same

-to maintain the same building heights
+building heights

 Transport Recommendations

-BRT Station is not planned Not Applicable.
+BRT Station is not planned Not applicable.

 in the immediate

 surroundings of the site

+Social Chroton Decommendations

 Social Cluster Recommendations

-Development Not Applicable.
+Development Not applicable.

 Area is not identified as

 social cluster

 Mixed Use Development Recommendations

-Site is within a mixed use Site is already adjacent to residential buildings
+Site is not within a mixed use Not applicable.

-development zone and building heights in this area are one storey.
+development zone

-Recommend to maintain building heights

-around the site.
-But development can be

-encouraged further from the site.